Bettina Röhl: Mother:daughter

-The death in a prison cell of Ulrike Meinhof in 1976 raised questions in Germany which never entirely went away, and in late 2002, Röhl disclosed that her mother's brain had never been buried, but had instead been extracted during autopsy, examined, and stored in a jar of formaldehyde preservative by doctors keen, it was explained, to explore a theory that Meinhof's mind had been damaged as a side-effect of an operation to remove a benign brain tumour in 1962.
+The death of Ulrike Meinhof in 1976 in a prison cell raised questions in Germany which never entirely went away, and in late 2002, Röhl disclosed that her mother's brain had never been buried, but had instead been extracted during autopsy, examined, and stored in a jar of formaldehyde preservative by doctors keen, it was explained, to explore a theory that Meinhof's mind had been damaged as a side-effect of an operation to remove a benign brain tumour in 1962.
 After reunification, Professor Jürgen Pfeiffer, the man at the centre of the work, had relocated to Magdeburg, and the brain had been transferred from the Tübingen Institute, where it had hitherto been stored, to Magdeburg in 1997.
 It had more recently been re-examined at a clinic in Magdeburg: Röhl had found out about the matter in October 2002.
 Almost immediately an ethics commission now prohibited the professors from undertaking further research on Meinhof's brain or from publishing any findings from research already undertaken.
 The prosecutors' office in Stuttgart then demanded that the professors return the brain, had it cremated and handed over the residuum to relatives of the deceased.
 On 22 December 2002, the remains of Ulrike Meinhof's brain were buried with her other mortal remains at the Dreifaltigkeitskirchhof III (cemetery) (Feld 3A-12-19) at Berlin-Mariendorf.

 Later, Röhl wrote a piece about the hairdresser Udo Walz which appeared in the Rheinische Post, Die Welt and Berliner Morgenpost.
 Walz was the man who had dyed Ulrike Meinhof's hair blonde in 1970 when Meinhoff was "living underground".
 The article was accompanied by hitherto unpublished photo-portrait of Meinhoff as a blonde.
 Photographs of Meinhoff still sold newspapers.
 However, the Frankfurter Allgemeine Zeitung took the opportunity to criticise the continuing reporting of the "68 Generation" as a revenue raising device for (rival) newspapers.
 The FAZ's criticism included a description of Röhl as a "terrorist's daughter".
 Röhl launched and won a case in the Munich District Court against this characterisation.
 However, the judgement was overturned by the Federal High Court in Karlsruhe which applied a semantically careful judgement to the effect that the defamation alleged was casual rather than central to the article in which it was published by the FAZ.
 Röhl herself had written extensively about Ulrike Meinhof and let it be known that she was Meinhof's daughter, so that for anyone interested the information published by the Frankfurt newspaper would not be new information.
 Costs of the appeal were to be borne by Röhl.